aidansunbury/trpc-ui/packages/trpc-ui/README.md

 ```

 **You will likely need to uncheck "validate input on client" in order to be able to send your validation to the backend when using custom superjson inputs**

+Also be warned that currently, input fields will not be rendered for superjson only inputs.
+You will have to input all data manually through the json editor.

 ## Contributing